JoshLmao/ArtifactAPI.MatchHistory/README.md

 Simple application for viewing you match history in Artifact.

+Thanks to [Bongikairu](https://github.com/bongikairu/illuminate) for originally creating the Javascript script [for his site to view your DotA 2 commends](https://illuminate.dotasphere.com/)

 # Instructions

 1. Open [this link](https://steamcommunity.com/my/gcpd/583950/?category=Games&amp;tab=MatchPlayers) to view your current Artifact game history